 The site is a popular attraction for Victoria residents, visitors, and tourists alike.
 Thanks to the time and expertise of dedicated volunteers, The Friends of Government House Gardens Society, the grounds are a well-utilized, much-treasured greenbelt for the community.
 With occasional exceptions, the grounds are open daily to the public from dawn to dusk, free of charge.

-Open year-round this well-loved green space, with a Petting Zoo, formal rose gardens, and a band shell for outdoor summer concerts located just minutes from Oak Lane Luxury Furnished Suites.
+Open year-round this well-loved green space, with a Petting Zoo, formal rose gardens, and a band shell for outdoor summer concerts is located just minutes from Oak Lane Luxury Furnished Suites.
 Scottish-born John Blair, considered one of the best landscape architects in North America, won the 1889 competition to design Beacon Hill Park.
 The hybrid rhododendrons he planted around Fountain Lake are still glorious more than 100 years later.
 For a dose of peaceful elegance, take a stroll among the beautifully cultivated gardens.

 The Butchart Gardens